rmeneely/git-matching-commits/README.md

     Has a PR title containing the text [Hotfix] (case-insensative).
 The range of merged commits is between the latest commit with tag matching the start tag pattern and the current branch HEAD
      OR
-    The merged commit Pull Request has a GitHub Pull Request label of 'hotfix'
+    The merged commit Pull Request has a GitHub Pull Request label of 'hotfix' Creates a file named release-notes containing the GitHub PR release notes for matching commits
     - uses: rmeneely/git-matching-commits@v2
       id: git-matching-commits
       with: